good

 Pricing

-Asana offers five subscriptions, three of which are for smaller teams, while two are for larger businesses.
+Asana offers five plans – three for smaller teams and two for large companies.

-• The free Personal subscription is designed for individuals or small teams who can make do without additional features.
-It includes unlimited tasks, projects, messages, and file storage (up to 100 MB).
+• The free Personal plan is designed for individuals or small teams who can make do without additional features.
+It offers unlimited tasks, projects, messages, and storage for files up to 100 MB, but lacks some views (e.g., Gantt) and functions (e.g., workflows, custom fields, forms).

 • Advanced subscribers get even more features, such as portfolios, resource management, as well as extra reports, and approvals.
-Up to 25,000 automations are possible per month.
+Up to 25,000 automations per month are possible.

-• Beyond those, Asana offers two Enterprise subscriptions, which are intended for larger organizations with complex needs.
+• Beyond those, Asana offers two Enterprise plans, which are intended for larger organizations with complex needs.
 They include additional admin and security controls along with Data Loss Prevention (DLP) support.

 BasicPremiumBusiness